How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Step 2: Cut the Heart Shape

 Set the first cake layer on your work surface and use a serrated knife to slice it evenly in half.
-Then, rotate one half 90 degrees and position it against the straight edge of the other half to form the top of the heart.
-The curved edges of both pieces will form the rounded top of the heart.
+Then rotate one half 90 degrees and position it against the straight edge of the other half to form the top of the heart.
+The curved edges of both pieces will create the rounded top of the heart.

 Step 3: Trim for Perfect Shape

-Make any additional cuts needed to perfect your heart shape.
-You can use a paper template as a guide if you’d like more precision.
+Make any additional cuts needed to refine the heart shape.
+You can use a paper template as a guide for more precision.
 Repeat this process with the second cake layer.

 Step 4: Prepare for Assembly